-Junior Grace Kretzer said she's feeling the set-back in "I use social media to interact her AP and advanced classes.
+Junior Grace Kretzer said she's feeling the set-back in

 "Some teachers are tryple over step."
 Sutfin said.
 "I want ing to rush the curriculum so that we're done by the end of the semester," Kretzer said.

 Hooper said she's made up for most of the lost curriculum, but there are still some things she had to cut.